Unboxed-Software/solana-course/content/program-security.md

 }
 ```

+### Changes to processor.rs

-Now that we can unpack our `instruction_data` and determine which instruction of the program to run, we can add an arm to the match statement in the `process_instruction` function in the processor.rs file.
+Now that we can unpack our `instruction_data` and determine which instruction of the program to run, we can add `UpdateMovieReview` to the match statement in the `process_instruction` function in the processor.rs file.

 ```rust
 // inside processor.rs